-ULEZ expansion: Now not a good time, says money expert Martin Lewis
+ULEZ expansion: London Mayor Sadiq Khan and Martin Lewis clash

 - Published

-Consumer finance expert Martin Lewis has told an audience at a City Hall cost-of-living event that London's ULEZ expansion timing "is pretty tough".
+Consumer finance expert Martin Lewis has told an event in London the planned timing of a clear-air zone expansion in the capital "is pretty tough".

-He was invited to join Mayor of London Sadiq Khan for the live event to help Londoners tackle financial pressures.
+He was asked to join London Mayor Sadiq Khan at the event, aimed at addressing financial pressures faced by Londoners.

-Discussion soon turned to the expansion of the Ultra Low Emission Zone (ULEZ), causing one angry attendee to walk out.
+Mr Lewis pointed out poorer drivers would be hit more by the widening of the Ultra Low Emission Zone.

 Mr Khan responded to Mr Lewis, saying: "What is the right number of people to die a year to make it acceptable?"

+One angry attendee walked out of the event at City Hall as the controversial issue was discussed.

-The mayor's flagship clean air policy has been met with opposition from a number of London councils.
+The mayor's flagship clean-air policy has been met with opposition from a number of London councils.

 Responding to a question on the timing of ULEZ, Mr Lewis said: "If I may be honest, the reasons behind that are good, but the timing is pretty tough to do it this year amongst a cost-of-living crisis.